Privacy Policy

 a.
 Direct Marketing

 b.
-Where you provided sensitive personal information in order for us to provide insurance and other assistance services, including quotations, risk and claim assessment, credit control, and engage with you settlement negotiations and/or dispute resolution.
+Where you have provided sensitive personal information in order for us to provide insurance and other assistance services, including quotations, risk and claim assessment, credit control, and engage with you in settlement negotiations and/or dispute resolution.

-5. Where we need to process your personal data in order to protect your vital interests or those of another person.
+1. Where we need to process your personal data in order to protect your vital interests or those of another person.

 a.
 We will only process your personal data on this basis in very rare circumstances, such as where you or a third person is physically or legally incapable of giving consent and only provided that your life, or a third person’s life, is in jeopardy.